7vaibhavjk/job-scams-web/README.md

   # 🔍 Job Scams Detection Website

-A modern web application built with **React**, **TypeScript**, and **Vite** that helps users identify and avoid fraudulent job postings.
+A modern web application built with **React**, **JavaScript**, and **Vite** that helps users identify and avoid fraudulent job postings.
 The platform provides insights, awareness, and tools to detect scam job advertisements and stay safe in the job market.

 ---